7 min read

 1. General and administrative

 General and administrative expenses are categorized as the daily cost of running a business.
-These expenses are not directly related to the production of your product or service.
+These expenses are not directly related to the production of the product or service.

 These expenses are common among many businesses and might include: